roshan151/KundaliMatch/README.md

 # Design

-The backend consits of four live microservices - `service-backend`, `service-sqlite`, `service-mbti`, `service-kundali`.
+The backend consits of five live microservices - `service-backend`,`service-frontend`, `service-sqlite`, `service-mbti`, `service-kundali`.
 Each of these services run as a seperate docker container on an exclusive port.
 Frontend only communicates to `service-backend` and then `service-backend` communicates with `service-sqlite` to fetch and feed data to the SQL database, with `service-kundali` to get kundali score and `service-mbti` to get mbti personality type probabilities.

 Building micorservices helps in decoupling the code, reduces package interdependancies, and promotes modularity where components like `service-kundali` can be easily replaced with one with better features.

+## Micorservices Description

 `service-backend`: Hosted on port `8040`.
 Contains all endpoints needed by the frontend as well as the Destiny agent.

+`service-frontend`: Hosted on port `8080`.
+Contains react code for the webapp frontend that utilizes above backend.

 `service-sqlite`: Hosted on port `8030`.
 Provides an endpoint `/execute`, use this endpoint to run SQL queries.